lwei11/15418_final_project/finalreport.md

 ## References
 Github Link: https://github.com/lwei11/15418_final_project \
 10-301: Structure and idea of neural network implementation from scratch \
-15-418 Slides: Ideas for how to implement the different types of parallelism
+15-418 Slide 24: Ideas for how to implement the different types of parallelism

 ## Distribution of Work
 Everything was collaborative, we each did an equivalent amount of work.